Updated: August 8, 2017

 What is Homemaker’s Friend?

 Homemaker’s Friend is a daily planner for homemakers.
-Designed by Sue Hooley (a mom to six kids), it helps you schedule your daily duties at home.
+Developed by Sue Hooley (a mom to six kids), it helps you schedule your daily duties at home.
 It’s a simple way to be a better time manager.

 Time management is important for busy homemakers.
 How you manage your time can determine if you have a smooth-running home or one that’s in constant turmoil.